Welcome to today's edition of the Rush 24-7 podcast.

 An overseas contingency operation.

-So I I was uh uh overseas.
+So I was overseas.

-Um it's a good thing America got rid of that whole hereditary ruler thing back in 1776, I think.
+It's a good thing America got rid of that whole hereditary ruler thing back in 1776, I think.

-Uh you you've heard all that stuff from the Democrats about how American life expectancy is lower than France's and Germany's and Sweden's and so forth.
+You've heard all that stuff from the Democrats about how American life expectancy is lower than France's and Germany's and Sweden's and so forth.

-We talked about it uh the last time I was sitting in for Rush a couple of weeks ago.
+We talked about it the last time I was sitting in for Rush a couple of weeks ago.

 The country as a whole isn't due to kick the bucket until midway through Obama's second term.